 Below you’ll find information on how to contact your representatives, as well as why you should and how you can more effectively make your voice heard.

 Bookmark this site: Contact Elected Officials

 It’s a page of USA.gov.
-There you’ll find links to pretty much anyone you’d care to reach, both in Washington and your state:
+There you’ll find links to pretty much anyone you’d care to reach, from the White House to your local school board:

 - Contact your government, by agency

 I tried a few of these links and found it pretty easy to find the person or agency I was looking for.
 For example, I clicked on “State Legislators,” which took me to a page where I could select my state.
 From there, I was directed to my state’s (Florida) site for its legislators.
 Providing my address showed me the names of my state senator and state representative, as well as my U.S. representative and my two U.S. senators, along with their phone numbers and a contact form to email them.

 The whole process took less than two minutes.

 There was a time not long ago when contacting your congressman meant taking out the typewriter or pencil and paper, writing a letter, finding a stamp, then mailing an envelope to Washington, D.C.
 You had to feel pretty strongly about something to go through that kind of hassle.

 While the links above are proof that’s no longer true, too many Americans act as if it is.
 Fact is, contacting President Barack Obama is almost as easy today as sending a text message to one of your friends.